wxWidgets/wxWidgets/docs/readme.txt

 maximally condensed summary:

-- Build system improvements: support for new compilers (MSVS 2017, g++ 8) and OS versions as well as an entirely new new CMake build system.
+- Build system improvements: support for new compilers (MSVS 2017, g++ 8) and OS versions as well as an entirely new CMake build system.
 - New features: support for mouse gesture events (GSoC 2017 project);
   fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI